 Step 3: Swap Browsers or Apps

 Try switching what platform you are using to access the stream.
-While this may not be a perfect long-term solution, it can indicate whether the platform is the problem.
+While this may not be a perfect long-term solution, it can indicate whether the platform is the cause of your video streaming issues.
 If it does appear that the platform is the issue, consider swapping platforms altogether or updating the application.

 Updates are designed to make programs work more efficiently and fix existing problems.
 Therefore, they are a key part of ensuring that applications are working as efficiently as possible.
 Typically, programs will notify you if an update is available.
 If this is not the case, it may be helpful to check your settings for available updates.